opengento/flyimg-akeneo/README.md

 # Fly-Image
-Server image resizing and cropping on the fly base on ImageMagick+MozJPEG
+Image resizing and cropping on the fly base on ImageMagick+MozJPEG runs inside a Docker container

 Creating a Fly-Image Server With Docker
 ---------------------------------------